CARTAvis/carta-archived/README.md

 ### [Experiment] Use Qt 5.7 + Community QtWebKit package on Mac

-1. Get Webkit from https://github.com/annulen/webkit/releases/, use its version >= QtWebKit Technology Preview 4.
+1. Get Webkit from https://github.com/annulen/webkit/releases/, use QtWebKit Technology Preview 4 or Qt 5.7 or Preview 5 for  Qt 5.5
-2. [Fix] Workaround for users of Xcode withi this package http://qt5blogger.blogspot.tw/
+2. [Fix] Workaround for users of Xcode withi this package http://qt5blogger.blogspot.tw/ or https://www.evernote.com/l/AAb6tTinxbtICqWZmwYpM8ttghOKyB_MH_E

 ## Step4 - Install most Third Party libraries, some are built from source code